 Geography: the editorial of the Agglomeration is focused on European services and products, promoting them worldwide.
 However, taking into consideration that the readership is overwhelmingly from Western Europe and North America, advertising of products and services from the other continents of their potential interest is possible, including tourism and gastronomy, although this possibility is limited.

 Africa Diplomatic has a special interest in advertising tourism and gastronomy in Africa, and offers its clients from the African countries special rates for promotion.

-Medium: Brussels Diplomatic has already had its history of transformation from a print newsletter, to an electronic media, and further to multimedia, including a substantial volume of graphic: both photo- and video.
+Medium: Brussels Diplomatic has already had its history of transformation from a print newsletter for the European Union institutions and bodies to an electronic media, and further to multimedia, including a substantial volume of graphic: both photo- and video.
 Africa Diplomatic has been launched in its present digital form, and like Brussels Diplomatic Magazine is involved in continuous adaptation and modernization of its appearance following multimedia trends.

 Price of each advertisement depends on a number of factors including a complexity of creation advertising material itself (travel, graphics, copyright); display place, size and frequency within the agglomeration; timetable of display.
 Editorial does not offer a ‘standard’ price for reasons mentioned above.
 Please do not hesitate to contact us to receive a tailored offer for you specific product or service via CONTACT page.